AndrijaS37N/old-topics-notes/README.md

 # Topics & Subjects List
 A list of **some** *important for me to mention* topics and CS or SWE disciplines that I've studied in **university classes** and that I've researched and **learned on my own**.

-I've also mentioned some interests of mine in decentralised, distruibuted networks and the crypto world, AI and machine learning, HPC and automation systems.
+I've also mentioned some interests of mine in decentralised, distruibuted networks and the crypto world, AI and machine learning, HPC and automation systems at the end of this README file.

 ## 🍏